oddbird/sliiides/content/css-next/front-range.md

 ---
 venue: Front Range Front-End
 date: 2021-06-03
+script: |
+  I'm here to talk about the future of CSS, but in order to understand where we're going —
 slides:
 # Cascade Intro ---------
-- pre: Container Queries
-  title: |
-    & **The Future of CSS**
-  script: |
-    I'm here to talk about the future of CSS, but in order to understand where we're going —
 - pre: The _Present of CSS_
   script: |
     we need to understand where we are –